tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/Supplemental/StudentGuide.md

 <details>
 <summary>Step Two: Creating the Signal Values</summary><br>

 Next we create the signals themselves using `np.where()`.
 The code begins at the start of the fast_close window because the values prior to that are null.
 We accomplish this by slicing the column with a colon after the short_window variable: `signals_df[short_window:]`.
-The complete code loos like this:
+The complete code looks like this:
 ```python
 # Generate the trading signal (1 or 0) to when the fast_close is less than the slow_close
 # Note: Use 1 when the fast_close is less than the slow_close and 0 for when it is not.